 - 1 small onion, grated (about 1 cup)

 - 1 small zucchini, grated (about 1 cup)

 - 1 cup grated carrots

 - 5 cups vegetable broth, or chicken broth

 - 1/2 cup quick cook farro, I use the 10 minute farro from Trader Joes

 - Olive oil

-4) In the last couple of minutes of the soup cooking, add the chopped kale and stir until wilted.
+In the last couple of minutes of the soup cooking, add the chopped kale and stir until wilted then squeeze some fresh lemon juice and stir.
 Serve immediately and top with the toasted breadcrumbs.